writefreely/documentation/writer/following.md

 [blog.writefreely.org/feed/](https://blog.writefreely.org/feed/)

-Most feed readers will automatically detect the blog's RSS feed if you simply give them the blog URL, so you can do that too.
+You can also enter the normal blog URL into a feed reader, and most will automatically detect the RSS feed from the blog's metadata.

 ### Following a Blog's Hashtag via RSS